kukulich/home-assistant-jablotron100/README.md

 3. Restart Home Assistant
 4. Jablotron integration should be available in the integrations UI

+## Check

+1. Try to arm away/arm night/disarm all sections
+2. Try to activate all devices if possible (open/close door/window, move ahead of motion sensor etc.) and check if Home Assistant see the state changes
+3. Check log - it should be empty when everything works
+4. Does any problem occur?
+Report [issue](https://github.com/kukulich/home-assistant-jablotron100/issues) or join [Discord](https://discord.gg/bNmaB6n)

 ## Credits

 Big thanks to [plaksnor](https://github.com/plaksnor/), [Horsi70](https://github.com/Horsi70/) and [Shamshala](https://github.com/Shamshala/) for their work on previous integration.